OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 ---
-title: Containerization - what you need to get started
+title: Containers - what you need to get started
 description: A high-level look at what you need to get started with containerization.
 author: andrew.corrigan@octopus.com
 visibility: public